 - Wondering about the size, material, and amount of fluff?
 That’s all up to you.

-- Food and water dishes for your puppy or kitten
+- Food and water bowls for your puppy or kitten

-- Your new puppy or kitten will need smaller bowls while they’re still growing rather than the size they will end up using when they’re full grown.
+- Your new puppy or kitten will need smaller bowls while they’re still growing rather than the size they will end up using when they’re fully grown.

-- Remember to do your research on whether they need a special kind of water bowl too.
+- Remember to do your research on whether your pet needs a special kind of water bowl too.
 Some dog breeds have a bad habit of getting their ears wet in their water bowl, which can lead to nasty infections.
 However, there are inventive water bowls to help avoid problems like this.
 There are also special bowls made for dogs (and cats) who tend to eat too quickly.

 - You may not know whether some of these special situations apply to your new pet until you bring them home, but it’s always good to think ahead when it comes to owning a pet!

 - If your new pet is a kitten, set up their litter box with litter already inside before they come home with you.

 - The wonderful thing about kittens is they often come to you already potty trained.

 - Set up the litter box in the place it’s going to stay.
 While kittens can adapt to their litter box being in new places, keeping it in one spot can help prevent messy accidents in unwanted places inside of your house.

 - New toys for your puppy or kitten

 - Toys are the fun part of preparing for your new pet, right?
 But sometimes walking down the toy aisle at your local pet store can feel overwhelming.
 There are endless options to occupy and entertain your new puppy or kitten.
 Sometimes the simple approach is the best approach.